m-siegel/world-cup-2023-club-team-geography/README.md

 Visualize geographic distribution of FIFA Women's World Cup 2023 players' club teams.

 **NOTE: This data was scraped, but not verified.
-Thus the data presented may be incorrect.
+Thus, the data presented may be incorrect.
 If you notice an inacuracy, please let me know.**

 ## Project Layout